Courseiva

 Why this answer

-The correct answer is C because HTTP 429 errors indicate throttling.
-Implementing retry policies with exponential backoff allows the flow to retry after a delay, reducing the request rate.
-Option A is incorrect because increasing the flow run frequency would increase the number of requests, worsening the issue.
+HTTP 429 errors indicate throttling.
+Configuring retry policies with exponential backoff allows the flow to automatically retry failed actions after a delay, reducing the request rate and respecting service limits.
+Option A is incorrect because increasing the frequency would increase the number of requests, worsening the issue.

 Option B is incorrect because changing the trigger type does not address throttling.
-Option D is incorrect because using an on-premises data gateway does not affect throttling limits.
+Option C is incorrect because setting up an on-premises data gateway does not affect throttling limits; it is used for accessing on-premises data sources.

 Multi-Selectmedium